nchavez1/classes/class-04/README.md

     \`The current value of i is ${i}.\`

+The `yield` keyword in JavaScript and Python is used to pause and resume a generator function.
+(IE doesn't support `yield`.)

 Q: What happens if you replace "yield" with "return"?

-Q: What happens if you try to create all of the values in an Array and return the Array?
+Q: What would happen if you tried to do things sequentially by first creating the values in an Array, and then you returning the Array so that the array could be processed in another cell?

+    result = {
+      let i = 0;
+      let a = [];
+      while (true) {
+        a.push(++i);
+      }
+      return a;
+    }

+Hint: Think about this.
+If you try it, you might be sorry.

 * Reading:
     * [Five-minute introduction](https://beta.observablehq.com/@mbostock/five-minute-introduction)